vsillan/game-server-programming-course/presentations/web_api_1.md

 }
 ```

-There is usually a class which creates all of the required dependencies for the application
+There is usually a class which creates all of the required dependencies for the application <!-- .element: class="fragment" -->

-- This class is called Inversion of Control (IoC) container or Dependency Injection (DI) container
+- This class is called Inversion of Control (IoC) container or Dependency Injection (DI) container <!-- .element: class="fragment" -->

-ASP.NET Core has a built-in DI-container
+ASP.NET Core has a built-in DI-container <!-- .element: class="fragment" -->

 Note: